Ronak3107/Myntra-Clone-Project/README.md

 ## Technologies we used

-In this project we have used the following technologies:
+In this project I have used the following technologies:

 - Nodejs
 - Expressjs